lytics/lytics/README.md

 # Scan a segment by id
 lytics segment scan ab93a9801a72871d689342556b0de2e9 | jq '.'

-# Scan a segment by Slug
+# Scan a segment by slug
 lytics segment scan last_2_hours | jq '.'

-# write out this segment to temp file so we can play with jq
+# write out this segment to a temp file so we can play with JQ
 lytics segment scan last_2_hours > /tmp/users.json

-# same thing but with "Ad hoc query"
+# same thing but with an "ad hoc query"
 lytics segment scan '
 FILTER AND (
     lastvisit_ts > "now-2d"